Paju: Heyri Art Valley

-Heyri Art Valley is the largest art village in South Korea and its Korean culture and many genres of art attract visitors.
-The area includes residences, workrooms and galleries for artists, museums and performance spaces designed by artists.
-It was planned from 1998 and its name Heyri is derived from a traditional farming song of Paju.
-Architects tried to combine the view of nature with the valley when they make plan.
+Heyri Art Valley is the largest art village in South Korea, and its Korean culture and many genres of art attract visitors.
+The area includes residences, workrooms, and galleries for artists, museums, and performance spaces designed by artists.
+It was planned from 1998, and its name, Heyri, is derived from a traditional farming song of Paju.
+Architects tried to combine the view of nature with the valley when they made plans.
 The valley hosts art performances appealing to audiences of all ages.
-The attractive theme brings people to visit every weekend, and more people visit the valley in spring and autumn because it holds art festival during the seasons.
+The attractive theme brings people to visit every weekend, and more people visit the valley in spring and autumn because it holds an art festival during these seasons.

+Imjingak

+Imjingak is a park located on the banks of the Imjin River along the tracks of the former Gyeongui Train Line outside Paju.
+The park has many statues and monuments regarding the Korean War.
+There is also a restaurant, an observation deck, a pool in the shape of the Korean peninsula, and even a small amusement park.

 Specialties

 Jangdan bean

-Jangdan beans are one of Paju’s famous traditional specialties.
-From a long time ago, crops have been important for Korean people’s livelihood because their land and environment were suited for agriculture.
-Therefore, two major crops, rice and bean, have been developed over time.
-Jangdan bean is one of these crops which have been harvested in Paju.
+Jangdan beans are one of Paju's famous traditional specialties.
+For a long time, crops have been important for Korean people's livelihood because their land and environment were suited for agriculture.
+Therefore, two major crops, rice and beans, have been developed over time.
+Jangdan bean is one of these crops that has been harvested in Paju.
 The name Jangdan is derived from the name of a village in Paju, which existed before the Korean War.
 Even though the village is now gone, people still call the bean the Jangdan bean because the former village was so well known for these beans.
-Today, Jangdan beans are only commonly seen In Panmunjom which is located at the border between South Korea and North Korea.
+Today, Jangdan beans are only commonly seen in Panmunjom, which is located at the border between South Korea and North Korea.

 Education

-The city has 3 polytechnic universities including Doowon Technical University College.
+The city has three polytechnic universities, including Doowon Technical University College.

 Paju English Village

-Paju English Village is a huge area which was constructed to teach children English and let them experience western culture.
-Hundreds of foreign teachers are hired in the village.
-The educational village pushes ahead various curriculum to provide several educational programs called "English Camp".
-To attend the programs, children's parents have to pay and send children to the village for several days.
-The length of the program is depending on the type of program.
+Paju English Village is a large area that was constructed to teach children English and let them experience Western culture.
+Hundreds of foreign teachers are employed in the village.
+The educational village has various curricula to provide several educational programs called "English Camp".
+To attend the programs, children's parents have to pay and send their children to the village for several days.
+The length of the program depends on the type of program.
 People also visit the village because of its visual and new cultural atmosphere.

 Sports

-Paju Challengers, an independent baseball team, has been based in the city.
+Paju Challengers is an independent baseball team that has been based in the city.

+Paju FC will compete in K League 2 from 2026 season after last play in 2025 K3 League due to switch from semi-profesional to professional team.